Developer(s) – Nintendo R&D1 & Intelligent Systems

 Controls – 10/10

-Since this game primarily relied on the use of a mouse and pad, there was never going to be any problems with the controls; especially at this point, since home computers where well on their way to becoming something only used to play video games on to a household necessity.
+Since this game primarily relied on the use of a mouse and pad, there were never going to be any problems with the controls; especially at this point, since home computers were well on their way to becoming something only used to play video games on to a household necessity.